-Since its first class in 1983, the E. Stanley Jones School of World Mission and Evangelism has served the Christian movement with an intercultural approach to teaching and evangelism.
+Since its first class in 1983, the E. Stanley Jones School of Mission and Ministry has served the Christian movement with an intercultural approach to teaching and evangelism.
 Over the past 40 years, we have prepared students to advance God’s kingdom with the Bible, a compassionate lifestyle, and the hope of the entire human race.

-The E. Stanley Jones School of World Mission and Evangelism is ideal for those with a heart for mission and a desire to reach all people with the good news of the gospel especially in our increasing diverse, complex, post-Christian world.
+The E. Stanley Jones School of Mission and Ministry is ideal for those with a heart for mission and a desire to reach all people with the good news of the gospel especially in our increasing diverse, complex, post-Christian world.
 We offer a variety of degrees to help you answer God’s call in your life.

 Our world-renowned faculty are engaging instructors, innovative thinkers, rigorous researchers and accomplished writers.
 They are committed to seeing students excel academically, but more importantly they desire to see a maturing of spiritual growth and formation.
 Meet our faculty!